albrat/alexa-avs-sample-app/README.md

 Download the tar.gz file listed for **Linux ARM 32 Hard Float ABI** from the Oracle link above.
 At the time of this writing, the name of this file is jdk-8u77-linux-arm32-vfp-hflt.tar.gz.

 **NOTE**: Although there is a 64-bit ARMv8 that Apple and some other smartphones use, there are no raspberry 64-bit ARM processors on pis yet.
-More info: [Raspberry Piblog.com](http://www.rpiblog.com/2014/03/installing-oracle-jdk-8-on-raspberry-pi.html)
+More info: [Raspberry Pi Blog.com](http://www.rpiblog.com/2014/03/installing-oracle-jdk-8-on-raspberry-pi.html)

 **Step 2: Extract the contents**